The Fitstream Calisthenics Gloves are specially designed for high-intensity calisthenics, street workout and bodyweight bar training.

 - Perforated palm and mesh back for breathability when too hot and a full-fingered layer of warmth when too cold

-- Velcro fastening for secure fit
+- Velcro fastening for a secure fit

 - Textured Silicone pattern on palm for enhanced, reliable grip of bars and beams